Information for British nationals in Seychelles, including advice on health, education, benefits, residence requirements and more.

 Our travel advice for Seychelles has information on money.

 Barclays Bank has branches in Seychelles, and a UK cheque can be used to open an account in Rupees with Barclays.
-Barclays issue a cash card for use with the account and this is becoming more usable as a debit card, but cash and cheques are still the most common manner for paying for goods and services.
+Barclays issue a cash card for use with the account and this is becoming more usable as a debit card, but cash and cheques are still commonly used to pay for goods and services.
+Most shops and restaurants also accept credit and debit card payments.

 Guidance on bringing medication into Seychelles